davidavid00/automatic-star-review/README.md

 7. Selected the best model.
 8. Set up the flask API to run the webpage.
 9. Downloaded and modified a bootscrap template and then designed the webpage on that basis.
-10. Developed the Emolex calculator and designed a graph that presents Emolex data for the comments extracted from Google reviews for a user-selected restaurant.
+10. Developed the Emolex calculator and designed the graph that presents Emolex data.
-11. Produced a word cloud graphic that is based on the comments extracted from Google reviews for a user-selected restaurant.
+11. Produced the word cloud graphic.

 ### Data sources
 1. Yelp Reviews